-You may also want to consider adaptations to your house.
+You may also want to consider making adaptations

-You can also search the House and garden help category in our in our Community directory for community groups or organisations who may may be able to offer you help with housework, pet care or minor repairs.
+You can also search in our in our Community directory for community groups or organisations that

-You may also find that there is equipment you can buy which will help you with domestic tasks such as cleaning, cooking and laundry.
-Explore our Equipment House.
+You may find that there is equipment you can buy which will help you with domestic tasks such as cleaning, cooking and laundry.
+Explore our Equipment and adaptations information section.

 Good Neighbours Support Service